mcurros2/MicroMFramework/MicroM/AgentsInstructions/Documentation/instructions-for-backend.md

    - Save logs to `MicroM/docfx-buildlogs/baseline-[namespace].log`.
    - Ensure the generated site exists in `MicroM/Documentation/Backend/_site`.
    - Ensure `MicroM/Documentation/Backend/_site` and its contents are committed to git.
+      - CAUTION: This step may commit a lot of files.
+      - TO AVOID FAILING THE TASK BECAUSE OF A LONG DIFF, COMMIT LARGE FILES INDEPENDENTLY.

 4. Summarize findings in `iteration-summary.md`:
    - For each task, include **execution result** and **verification result**.
    - Classify issues explicitly: